 - Stage 3: The tumors and metastasis become more advanced.
 Many diagnoses are made in this stage.
 Symptoms begin to worsen and become more problematic.

 - Stage 4: Most advanced stage of the disease and affects numerous parts of the body.
 Treatment during this stage is often just palliative to reduce the pain of the cancer.

 Mesothelioma is a very rare type of cancer that develops in the mesothelium, or protective lining of the human body’s internal organs.
 It’s most common site is the lungs and chest cavity but it can develop in the abdomen as well.

 Hundreds of cancerous tumors form in the membrane of the chest cavity causing fluid to build up and reducing cardiac output.
-The cancer may metastasize into other pars of the body, or may result in a collapsed lung, or even cardiac failure due to fluid build up.
+The cancer may metastasize into other parts of the body, or may result in a collapsed lung, or even cardiac failure due to fluid buildup.

 The disease is also sometimes referred to as malignant mesothelioma because of the tumors (or malignancy) that develops.
 These tumors can take the form of a large mass concentrated around one area or numerous small masses throughout the pleura.